naingoted/responsive2/README.md

 department of health
-current scss file "mine.scss"
+-current scss file "mine.scss"
-Js codes are in mspiralcore file.
+-Js codes are in mspiralcore file.

-Please use  a web server to navigate around the files.
+-Please use  a web server to navigate around the files.
-Haven't make the pages static yet.
+-Haven't make the pages static yet.